Devolutions/devolutions-crypto/wrappers/csharp/README.md

 ## Overview

-The library is splitted into multiple modules, which are explained below.
+The library is split into multiple modules, which are explained below.

 ## Ciphertext